catalyzeio/stratum-docs/cli-database-import.md

 bye
 ```

-Now create a dump of the collection:
+Creating a dump of that example database and collection:

 ```
 $ mongodump --db=catalyze --collection=user_roles